' Discharge of Student Loan Debt - Law Offices of Robert M. Geller

 Veterans who are unemployed because of a disability that occurred during service might be allowed to discharge student loans.
 You’ll need to show documentation from the Department of Veterans’ Affairs to confirm your circumstances.

-For more information on veterans and student loans, check out this link from the Consumer Financial Protection Bureauthe Consumer Financial Protection Bureau.
+For more information on veterans and student loans, check out the Consumer Financial Protection Bureauthe Consumer Financial Protection Bureau.

 Recipient of Social Security Insurance or Disability Benefits